ssbc/wildfiressb-website/index.md

 ## What We Seek to Do

-At **WildfireSSB**, our mission is to empower firefighters and first responders in South America with **decentralized, resilient communication tools** that work even in the absence of traditional infrastructure.
+**WildfireSSB** mission is to empower fire fighters and first responders in South America and beyond with **decentralized, resilient communication tools** that work even in the absence of traditional infrastructure.
 We aim to equip emergency teams with the ability to communicate and coordinate effectively, no matter the circumstances.

 To solve this, we are leveraging two key open-source technologies:

 1. **TinySSB (Secure ScuttleButt)**: A peer-to-peer communication protocol that allows devices to sync and share critical data without needing a centralized server or internet connection.
-2. **ATAK (Android Team Awareness Kit)**: A situational awareness platform already used by U.S. firefighters to map fire perimeters, share real-time data, and coordinate team movements.
+2. **ATAK (Android Team Awareness Kit)**: A mature situational awareness platform already used by U.S. firefighters to map fire perimeters, share real-time data, and coordinate team movements.

 Our goal is to adapt these technologies to the specific needs of firefighters in South America, enabling **peer-to-peer communication, secure data sharing, and real-time situational awareness** in even the most remote or fire-affected areas.